microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-put-trustframeworkpolicy.md

 ---
 title: "Update trustFrameworkPolicy"
-description: "In the Azure AD B2C trust framework policy is referred to as custom policies.
-This operation updates an existing trustFrameworkPolicy object or if one doesnt exist it creates one similar to the Post for the tenant. "
+description: "This operation updates an existing trustFrameworkPolicy object or if one doesnt exist it creates one similar to the Post in an Azure AD B2C tenant. "
 localization_priority: Normal
 author: "valnav"
 ms.prod: "microsoft-identity-platform"
 ---
-# Update trustFrameworkPolicy
+# Update or create a trustFrameworkPolicy

 >**Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Update an existing Trust Framework Policy or create one if it does not exist.
+Update an existing [trustFrameworkPolicy](../resources/trustframeworkpolicy.md) or create one if it does not exist.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions-reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|